-Spring Arbor University requires each student, as part of the general education requirements, to take courses from different categories.
+Spring Arbor University requires each student, as part of the general education requirements, to take a variety of courses.

 In addition to the specifically approved courses listed here, experimental courses numbered 255 or 355 are offered periodically as options.
 Approved courses are as follows: